Filing for AY 2024-25 is coming soon

 Here are a few guidelines you must comply with while filing Schedule AL:

-• The term ‘assets’ include land; building along with immovable assets; financial assets such as shares, securities, and deposits; loans and advances; insurance policies; cash in hand; jewellery; vehicles; movable assets such as yachts, aircraft, and boats; and bullion.
+• The term ‘assets’ include land; buildings along with immovable assets; financial assets such as shares, securities, and deposits; loans and advances; insurance policies; cash in hand; jewellery; vehicles; movable assets such as yachts, aircraft, and boats; and bullion.

 • You must disclose your assets at cost.
 Also, you can include any cost of improvement incurred on the asset.